Business Education Courses

 #366 – ADVANCED PLACEMENT COMPUTER SCIENCE PRINCIPLES – 5 CREDITS

 This course is intended for students as an introduction to computer science aspects needed for our ever-growing, technology-based world.
 It is designed to give students foundational computing skills, an understanding of the real-world impact of computing applications, and programming literacy.
-In addition, this is a course that students can take their freshman or sophomore year, if they would like to begin their high school career with an AP course.
 Students enrolled in an AP course are expected to take the AP Exam.
 In addition, students enrolled in an AP course who take the AP Exam will receive full AP weight for the course.
 Otherwise, Honors weight will apply.

 #611- EXPLORE CAREER & COLLEGE OPTIONS - 2.5 CREDITS